 For the latter, use the results of an applicant’s Drives test to tailor those questions.
 This will allow you to really explore their immediate expectations and their long-term career goals, and the extent to which the job on offer can meet them both.

 Drives alignment and employee engagement

 Understanding an applicant’s top drives and how well they fit with the job is key to promoting employee engagement.
 When an individual is motivated by a role they are more likely to become absorbed in it, dedicated to it and energized by it.

-In fact, our own research has found that when an employee’s drives align with what their job offers, they are 3x more likely to experience positive engagement.
+In fact, our own study on Person-Job Fit has found that when an employee’s drives align with what their job offers, they are 3x more likely to experience positive engagement.